sara-nl/clustercomputing/unixcommands.md

 `ssh sdemoXXX@lisa.surfsara.nl`

 Replace `XXX` with your sdemo account number.
-You should be able to login to LISA without being asked for a password, because you’ve already uploaded your public key onto the SURFsara Portal.
+NOTE that: the cursor won't move when you type your password.
+This is normal, just keep typing ...
 Type `logout` or `Ctrl+d` to logout from LISA

+> Upload your public key to [portal.surfsara.nl](https://portal.surfsara.nl)

+`Public ssh keys -> Add key`

 > Login to LISA with your sdemo account and your key pair.
 You don't need to type in the password now if you didn't use a password to generate your key pair.